camunda/camunda-docs/docs/product-manuals/tasklist/userguide/camunda-forms.md

 title: Camunda Forms
 ---

+Let's learn about Camunda Forms, how to use them, how to model them with a diagram, and deploying.

 ## What are Camunda Forms?

 Camunda Forms is one of the ways of handling a user task on Tasklist.
 These forms can be created in the Camunda Modeler where they can also be embedded in the BPMN file with your diagram and then assign a form to a user task.